ApiLogicServer/app_fiddle/readme.md

   * Remarkable agility with automatic dependency management - 40x more concise than code
   * Simplify maintenance with automatic ordering
   * Improve quality through automatic reuse and partitioning
-  * Facilitate collaboration since business users can read them
+  * Faciliate collaboration since business users can read them

 * Rules are **declared in *your IDE,*** with full support for code completion, logging, and debugging.